Gus J. Solomon United States Courthouse: Use

 After completion, the building housed both the United States District Court for the District of Oregon and the United States Court of Appeals for the Ninth Circuit Portland duty station.
 The Ninth Circuit moved to the nearby Pioneer Courthouse in 1973, and the District Court left for the new Hatfield Federal Courthouse in 1997.
-In 1988, the courthouse was renamed in honor of judge Gus J. Solomon after he died in 1987.
+In 1988, the courthouse was renamed in honor of judge Gus J. Solomon after his death in 1987.
 In 1979, the courthouse was added to the National Register of Historic Places.
 Until 1984 the building also housed a post office on the first floor and in the basement.
-This space was then remodeled for use by the District Court.
-In 2004, with the remodeling of the Pioneer Courthouse and removal of the post office at that location, a postal branch was re-opened at the Solomon Courthouse.
+It closed as a result of the opening of a new post office named University Station a few blocks away, and the space was then remodeled for use by the District Court.
 In the mid-1990s the Multnomah County Court explored the possibility of leasing the courthouse from the federal government to use in addition to the Multnomah County Courthouse, but the plans were later canceled.